-John Mazza Sensei (Chief Instructor)
+John Mazza Sensei (Headmaster / Kō-chō)

-Mazza Sensei has studied various styles of karate and Kung Fu.
+Mazza-Sensei has studied various styles of Karate and Kung Fu.
 Feeling that there should be more to the Arts than kicking and punching, he embarked upon the study of Aikido.
 It was through this study that he gained a deep understanding of the Martial Way.
 At this time, he began the study of Zen and came to realize that all practice is truly one.
 The purpose of all training is the development of the individual.

-Craig Bina Sensei (Assistant Instructor/Faculty Advisor)
+Craig Bina Sensei (Chief Instructor)